Coastal Foraging

 Identification:

-Its very easy to know what they are as they don’t look similar to other beach dwelling shellfish.
+It’s very easy to know what they are as they don’t look similar to other beach-dwelling shellfish.
 The only possible confusion you could make would be to find a small scallop, but this would be more of a bonus than a problem.

 Warnings:

-Always make sure they are alive when you find them, to do this simply try and open the shell by trying to prise it open with your thumb nail.
-If there’s an alive one inside it will tightly hold the shell closed with enough force so you cant just pop it open.
-Do another check when you get them home to make sure you throw away any that have died on the journey, and make sure you clean and cook them straight away.
+Always make sure they are alive when you find them, to do this simply try and open the shell by trying to prise it open with your thumbnail.
+If there’s an alive one inside it will tightly hold the shell closed with enough force so you can’t just pop it open.
+Do another check when you get them home to make sure you throw away any that have died on the journey and make sure you clean and cook them straight away.

 Gathering and cooking:

 The best time to go gathering is right after a storm as the larger ones get washed onto the surface and are easy to spot.
-The single best place on a beach you can look are round the edges of the shallow temporary streams which they like to hide in a few inches under the sand.
+The single best place on a beach you can look are around the edges of the shallow temporary streams which they like to hide in a few inches under the sand.
 Take a closer look at gathering cockles for a full cleaning and cooking guide.

 Mussels